-Throwing a fishing-themed birthday party?
-Try some of these games to keep the kids hooked on fun!
+Are you throwing a fishing-themed birthday party?
+Try some of these games to keep the kids hooked on the fun!

 Tackle Box Relay

 Divide the children into two teams.
 Give each team an empty tackle box.
 On the other side of the room, place two sets of items to go into the tackle box, such as bobbers, lures, spools of fishing line, and various tools (for safety, you can use cut out pictures of any sharp tools).
 Team members take turns running to retrieve one item at a time from the pile to bring back and place inside the tackle box.
 The first team to fill its tackle box wins.